nimbly/Syndicate/README.md

 }
 ```

-In this example, both the `Message` and the `EmailService` dependecies are injected - assuming the container has the `EmailService` in it.
+In this example, both the `Message` and the `EmailService` dependecies are injected - assuming the container has the `EmailService` instance in it.

 ### Signals